 General Secretary Xi Jinping emphasized during the 26th Collective Study Session1 of the Politburo of the Chinese Communist Party’s that we must properly conduct national security work for a new era; persist in our Total National Security Paradigm; seize and utilize China’s period of strategic opportunity; weave national security into all aspect of the entire work process of the Party and state; and plan and carry out [national security] alongside economic and social development.
-General Secretary Xi Jinping introduced ten requirements to implement this Total National Security Paradigm, one of which is to persist in integrating national security with development.2 This was [an important reiteration of] the decision of the Party’s Fifth Plenary Session of the Nineteenth Central Committee to incorporate the integration of national security with development into the guiding thought of China’s economic and social development in the 14th Five Year Plan.3
+General Secretary Xi Jinping introduced ten requirements to implement this Total National Security Paradigm, one of which is to persist in integrating national security and development.2 This was [an important reiteration of] the decision of the Party’s Fifth Plenary Session of the Nineteenth Central Committee to incorporate the integration of national security and development into the guiding thought of China’s economic and social development in the 14th Five Year Plan.3

-Those strategic deployments, being the integration of security and development, have [now] been made again by the Party Center with Comrade Xi Jinping at its core.
+Those strategic deployments, the integration of security and development, have [now] been made again by the Party Center with Comrade Xi Jinping at its core.
 We should thoroughly study and understand General Secretary Xi Jinping’s important discourses on integrating national security and development; promote the implementation of vital strategic deployments related to national security; effectively be on guard to solve various risks and challenges; consolidate the protective barrier around the nation; and guarantee the steady forward drive towards the modernization of socialism.4